sabre-io/dav/CONTRIBUTING.md

 Unit test requirements
 ----------------------

-Any new feature or change requires unittests.
+Any new feature or change requires unit tests.
 We use [PHPUnit][7] for all our tests.

-Adding unittests will greatly increase the likelyhood of us quickly accepting your pull request.
+Adding unittests will greatly increase the likelihood of us quickly accepting your pull request.
 If unittests are not included though for whatever reason, we'd still _love_ your pull request.

 We may have to write the tests ourselves, which can increase the time it takes to accept the patch, but we'd still really like your contribution!

-To run the testsuite jump into the directory `cd tests` and trigger `phpunit`.
+To run the unit tests locally:
-Make sure you did a `composer install` beforehand.
+1. `composer install`
+2. start a PHP dev server in a separate terminal: `php -S localhost:8000 -t vendor/sabre/http/tests/www`
+3. `composer phpunit`

 Release process
 ---------------